uisso/course-mongodb-M101J/notes/week6.md

 * availability
 * fault tolerance
----

-* You can only write to the primary node which replicates asynchronous to secondary nodes
-* If you only read from the primary you will have strong consistency (default behaviour)
-* You can allow your reads to go to secondaries - you might read stale data and have eventual consistency

 Quiz:

 What is the minimum original number of nodes needed to assure the election of a new Primary if a node goes down?
 * 3